-The practice of planting banana and coffee on the plot seems to be relatively widespread with 43% of farmers who have either coffee or banana, planting both on the same plot.
-Geographical spread of the practice reaches 60% of rural communities with those crops.
+The practice of planting banana and coffee on a single plot seems to be relatively widespread, with 43% of farmers who have either coffee or banana, planting both on the same plot.
+The geographical spread of the practice reaches 60% of rural communities with those crops (Table 48).

-Table 38.
-Adoption of banana-coffee inter-cropping at household and community level
+Table 48: Adoption of banana-coffee inter-cropping at the household and community level

-Households Enumeration areas / communities
+House holds Enumeration areas/communities

 Observations Mean (%) Observations Mean (%)

 HH plants banana and coffee together in the same plot 2160 43.3 320 59.7